 Recent Accounting Pronouncements.
 Accounting standard setters frequently issue new or revised accounting rules.
 We review new pronouncements to determine the impact, if any, on our financial statements.
-There are currently no recent pronouncements that have been issued that we believe will materially affect our financial statements.
+There are currently no recent pronouncements that have been issued that we believe will materially affect our financial statements, except as noted below.